Hackers News Hackers News

 What’s Fixed in KB5082063

-The servicing stack update KB5082062 (Build 26100.32692) is bundled alongside this release to ensure update infrastructure reliability.
+The servicing stack update KB5082062 (Build 26100.32692) is bundled with this release to maintain the integrity of the update infrastructure.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.